zhichaoxu04/crSKAT-paper/README.md

 ## crSKAT-paper

-[crSKAT](https://github.com/zhichaoxu04/crSKAT): A novel and powerful tests for genetic set-based inference with interval-censored competing risks outcomes.
+[crSKAT](https://github.com/zhichaoxu04/crSKAT): A powerful tests for genetic set-based inference with interval-censored competing risks outcomes.

 We provide the scripts to perform: